How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Threats to Validity

 Finally, although we have normalized our data to protect against two confounding factors – the number of commits and the size of the project before and after adopting feature toggles – it may still be exposed to other confounding factors.
 A potential confounding factor, regarding the time to fix defects, is the number of developers.
 On the one hand, the more the number of developers, the more the discussions on each defect.
 On the other hand, the more the number of developers, the faster the coding of patches.
-To mitigate this threat, we replicated our study using the corpus mentioned above with 43 projects normalizing the dependent variables by the number of developers, besides the number of commits and the size.
-We again observed the same tendency of increasing the normalized time needed to fix defects, but with negligible effect size and without statistical significance.
+To mitigate this threat, we replicated our study using 43 projects from $C_{Cleaned}$.
+Those projects have at least one merge before and one merge after the adoption of FT, and at least one reported defect before and one reported defect after the adoption of FT.
+We normalized the dependent variables by the number of developers, besides the number of commits and the size.
+We observed the same tendency of increasing the normalized time needed to fix defects, but with negligible effect size and without statistical significance.